Nonac/PIMS/Report/System_design/README.md

 		}
 }
 ```
-However, it is found that under the mechanism of MQTT, after a client sends a message, because it subscribes to this topic itself, it will also
+However, we found that other than the 3 online elements subscribing to MQTT,
+the MQTT also subscribes itself.
+This means only a boolean is not enough.
-receive the message just sent, so we need to increase the status field to judge
+Thus, we intriduced the **"status"** field to distinguish
- whether this message was sent by itself or from other clients.
-It is a int field which can deal
+ from whom this message was published.
+It is an integer field which can deal
- with many situations like whether it is successful
+ with multiple situations, including whether a request is successful
  or where the message comes from.
  ```
 {